josegonzalez/cakephp-gzip/README.markdown

 At this point, everything should theoretically work.

+## Notes
+Due to the way CakePHP does output buffering, this will only work when debug is less than 2.

 ## TODO:
 1. Gzip more than just HTML
 2. Other, configurable methods of compression